-A while back my husband and I invited a couple over for diner.
+A while back I invited a couple over for diner.
 I made one of my favorite recipes but I forgot to add salt.
 It was overall good but it definitely needed some salt.
 I remember telling the group, sorry!
 In my head it made me think about how Jesus talks about us as the salt to the world.
 This is mentioned many times in scripture.

 This has brought about many questions in me.
 How do we become salty in the first place?
 How do we loss our saltiness and how do we prevent the loss of our saltiness?
-How do we share our salt with other?
+How do we share our salt with others?
 Why does Jesus choose to use salt as a metaphor in the first place?
 What was the importance of salt in biblical times?

 Well I cannot say I have all the answers to these questions but here is what I have come up with.
 In biblical times salt was of high importance.
 Salt was often used as a form of wages, all sacrifices to God included salt, salt was used to preserve food.
 So salt of way more importance in Jesus’s time than today.

 “And if your eye causes you to stumble, pluck it out.
 It is better for you to enter the kingdom of God with one eye than to have two eyes and be thrown into hell, where “‘the worms that eat them do not die, and the fire is not quenched.’
 Everyone will be salted with fire.
 “Salt is good, but if it loses its saltiness, how can you make it salty again?
 Have salt among yourselves, and be at peace with each other.”
 Mark 9:47-50